October Wild Camping Protest London

 An important test case

-Campaign for National Parks has been granted permission to intervene in a Judicial Review which relates to a planning decision in the Dedham Vale National Landscape made by the Planning Inspectorate on behalf of the (previous) Secretary of State.
+Campaign for National Parks was granted permission to intervene in a Judicial Review which relates to a planning decision in the Dedham Vale National Landscape made by the Planning Inspectorate on behalf of the (previous) Secretary of State.
 The train operator Greater Anglia had built an extension to a car park without planning permission, and the Planning Inspectorate then retrospectively greenlit the development without any account of the new duty – despite the considerable damage to natural beauty.
 This seemingly localised case has much wider implications – it needs to be clear that the duty applies to all public bodies and all decisions that affect National Parks and National Landscapes.